williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 layout: docs_page
 title: Configuration Changes Required for API Access Management Beta Update
 ---
-<<<

 ## Configuration Changes Required for API Access Management Beta Update

 Okta provides a private authorization server for OAuth 2.0 (Beta).
 However, with release 2016.45, you can use a shared authorization server instead, which provides several benefits:

-* You created a separate private authorization server for each client, which required you to set scopes and claims and group filters for each client on a separate server, but keeping many configurations in sync is challenging.
+* **Many-to-Many Instead of One-to-One**&mdash;You created a separate private authorization server for each client, which required you to set scopes and claims and group filters for each client on a separate server, but keeping many configurations in sync is challenging.
   With the shared authorization server, you can create a single configuration of scopes, claims, and group filters, and assign multiple clients.
-* With the shared authorization server, you can create one server per API that you need to secure.
+* **Targeting the Audience**&mdash;With the shared authorization server, you can scope the set of resources you want to protect.
-  When you bring a new client online, you can choose which combination of services it can use by choosing the appropriate combination of authorization servers.
-This ensures that access is being granted with the same permissions (scopes) each time.
+  When you bring a new client online, you can choose which combination of services it can use by choosing the appropriate authorization server and policies.
+This ensures that access is being granted with the same permissions (scopes) without having to recreate the permissions for each new client.

 Since a shared authorization server meets the same needs as the current private authorization server, we are deprecating the private authorization server.
 All orgs using the private authorization server must create